United Nations Editorial Manual Online

 In references to any other sources, including masthead documents, articles in a book or periodical, material on a website and unpublished works with 50 pages or less, only the first word of the title (but not the subtitle), proper nouns and adjectives and recognized geographical names are capitalized.

 References used to substantiate statements or identify items mentioned in a text should be as specific as possible, indicating the relevant paragraphs or chapter and section, annex, appendix, table or figure in the source.

-Page numbers can be given when there is no alternative, as in a reference for a source that does not contain numbered sections or paragraphs.
+Given that page numbers may vary across language versions and formats, they should be avoided where possible.
+Page numbers can be given when there is no alternative, however, as in a reference for a source that does not contain numbered sections or paragraphs.
 Page numbers are always used in references to advisory opinions, judgments and orders of the International Court of Justice.

 Use of "see"

-The words listed below designating parts of a work are abbreviated as shown when they are used in footnotes and other references.
+The words listed below designating parts of a work are abbreviated as shown when they are used in footnotes, text notes and other references.
 They should never be abbreviated when they occur in a sentence or when used without a numeral.

 The following should never be abbreviated:

-References to page numbers in the plural are given as shown:
+References to page and paragraph numbers in the plural are given as shown: